TI-Toolkit/tokens-wiki/tokens/lcm(.md

 # `lcm(`

 ## Description
-Returns the least common multiple of valueA and valueB, which can be real numbers or lists.
+Returns the least common multiple of `valueA` and `valueB`, which can be real numbers or lists.

 <b>Availability</b>: Token available everywhere.